sarmadjabri/SnakeGame/README.md

 I dont know how to fix the models graphing to never stop.

 Suspicions:
-Lack of memory
-the thing between my ears
+Lack of memory and the thing between my ears will be the reason or its both
-both